palaniraja/fundMeATesla/README.md

 ![Model 3](assets/custom-model3.png)

-## Why not Blue Model S, the one you fell in love?
+## Why not Blue Model S, the one you fell in love with?

 I am being reasonable here.
 I can’t ask more, but that would be what they call the stretch goal.